mortenfyhn/coffee-scales/README.md

 * Timer that starts automatically when you add weight.

 ## Hardware
-* A load cell connected through an HX711 load cell amplifier.
+* A 1 kg straight bar load cell connected through an HX711 load cell amplifier.
 * Two 4-digit 7-segment displays driven by TM1637 LED drivers.
 * An Arduino Nano, might get replaced by a suitable MCU.